junxit/us-congress-bills-110/metadata.md

 - 2007-05-09 — Introduced in Senate
 - 2007-05-09 — Read twice and referred to the Committee on Indian Affairs. (text of measure as introduced: CR S5874)
 - 2007-05-09 — Sponsor introductory remarks on measure.
 (CR S5873-5874)
+- 2007-09-27 — Committee on Indian Affairs.
+Ordered to be reported without amendment favorably.
+- 2007-10-26 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-208.
+- 2007-10-26 — Committee on Indian Affairs.
+Reported by Senator Dorgan without amendment.
+With written report No. 110-208.
+- 2007-10-26 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 452.